Pricing Rules

 /pricing-rules/[id]. - Stack charges — write one rule per charge type; the flight total sums all matches.

-- Set effective dates — version prices so historical flights keep billing at their original rates.
+- Effective dates — prices are versioned so historical flights keep billing at their original rates.

-- Use a zero price — set a branch to 0 to match a flight but add no charge.
+- Zero price — set a branch to a price of 0 so it matches a flight but adds no charge.

 Related